Who we are

-- Information that you provide by filling in forms on our site at www.socialprescribingacademy.org.uk (our “Website”).
+- Information you provide when filling in forms on our website www.socialprescribingacademy.org.uk.
 This includes information provided when completing our enquiry forms or submitting feedback.
-This may include your name, your organisation’s name, your position, email address, business address and contact telephone number.
-We may also ask you for information when you report a problem with our site.
+This may include your name, your organisation’s name, your position, emails address, business address and telephone number.
+We may also ask you for information when you report a problem with our website.

 - Details of your visits to our site including (but not limited to) web server statistics, traffic data, location data and details of the web pages and resources that you access.
 We may collect information about the device you use to view the site, its operating system and browser type via the web server log files, for system administration and to analyse aggregate information.
 This is statistical data about our users’ browsing actions and patterns, and does not identify you individually.

 - In some cases, we may collect information about you from other organisations that we partner with for specific purposes, for example, this might be in relation to funding or grant applications.

 Some of the data we collect about you might include special category data, which is data relating to:

 - Religious or philosophical beliefs